ember-learn/ember-blog/content/core-team-meeting-minutes-2014-01-31.md

 * `ember-routing-named-substates` [#3655](https://github.com/emberjs/ember.js/pull/3655)

-    @krisselden: likes the feature a lot (we should “just doit”)
+    @krisselden: likes the feature a lot (we should do it)
     @wycats: naming with globals is totally unsolvable.
-    @machty: If FooLoading is ambiguous, we should just warn that global mode is not supported for this feature
+    @machty: If FooLoading is ambiguous, we should warn that global mode is not supported for this feature
     @tomdale: we need a separate task force for thinking about module mode only features.

     resolution: Tom and Stef will review